Why it matters

 At Nutrien, our goal is to create and sustain competitive advantages through innovative supply chain strategies.
 An ethical and reliable supply chain is essential in helping us uphold our company standards for social and labor practices and building resilience to environmental, political or other disruptive events.

 Nutrien is committed to responsible sourcing.
-Our Supplier Code of Ethics (Supplier Code), applies to suppliers that provide products or services to Nutrien around the world.
+Our Supplier Code of Ethics, supplements our Code of Conduct and applies to suppliers that provide products or services to Nutrien around the world.
+It includes requirements related to human rights, labor, and health, safety and environment, and others.

 We evaluate potential suppliers based on industry, geographic region, government interaction and expected annual spend.
 We use a data-based approach to assign each potential supplier a pre-tier level, allowing for identification of potential risks or benefits in line with our criteria before awarding a contract.